 One thing that I really loved about the sanctuary were the little information plaques about each of the bears.
 Not only do the plaques tell the story of the bear’s background, but they also reveal cute little character traits of each bear – for example, Rina loves most foods but abhors cucumber!

 You can find the Bear Sanctuary Prishtina on Facebook here.
-It is open every day of the week from 10:00 until 19:00.
+It is open every day of the week from 10:00 until 19:00 and they are very responsive to Facebook messages.

-My featured image is by Arben Llapashtica.
+My featured image is used by kind permission of Arben Llapashtica.
 You can find more of his work here.